llenroc/intel-iot-examples-datastore/README.md

 ## Deployment  - Microsoft* Azure*

-This guide covers setting up a deployment environment for the Intel® IoT Datastore on Microsoft* Azure*.
+This guide covers setting up a deployment environment for the Intel IoT Datastore on Microsoft* Azure*.

 For other platforms, refer to the platform documentation.